Cosmetic crossing changes of fibered knots: Introduction

-The main ingredients of the proof of Theorem \ref{theo:nugatory} are the aforementioned result of Gabai on the Thurston norm and Dehn surgery, and a result of D. Kotschick about the ``commutator length'' of certain products of Dehn twists in the mapping class group of surfaces.
 To give a brief outline of the proof, let $K$ be a fibered knot such that a crossing change on $K$ gives a knot $K'$ that is isotopic to $K$.
-The complement of $K$ can be fibered over $S^1$ with fiber, say $S$; a minimum genus Seifert surface of $K$.
-Roughly speaking, Gabai's result implies that the crossing change from $K$ to $K'$ can be achieved along an arc that is properly embedded on $S$.
-Equivalently, the crossing change can be achieved by twisting $K$ along a meridian disc $D$ of a handlebody neighborhood, say $N=N(S)$, of the fiber.
-Using properties of Heegaard splittings and mapping class groups of handlebodies we are able to show that, in many cases, $\partial D$ must bound an embedded disc whose interior is disjoint from $K$.
-In the remaining cases, using the uniqueness properties of knot complement fibrations, the problem reduces to the question of whether a power of a Denh twist on the surface $\partial N$ along the curve $\partial D$, can be written as a single commutator in the mapping class group of the surface.
-In the recent years, this question has arisen in the study of Lefschetz fibrations and the theory of symplectic 4-manifolds and has been studied in this context (\cite{kn:eko}, \cite{kn:brko}, \cite{kn:ko}, \cite{kn:kOz}).
-In particular, a result of Kotschick (\cite{kn:ko}) implies that a product of Dehn twists of the same sign, along a collection of disjoint, homotopically essential curves on an orientable surface cannot be written as a single commutator in the mapping class group of the surface.
-Using this result, we show that the assumption that $K$ is isotopic to $K'$ implies that $\partial D$ must be contractible on $\partial N$.
-This, in turn, easily implies that the crossing corresponding to $D$ is nugatory.
+The complement of $K$ is fibered over $S^1$ with fiber, say $S$; a minimal genus Seifert surface of $K$.
+A result of Gabai implies that the crossing change from $K$ to $K'$ can be achieved along an arc that is properly embedded on $S$.
+Equivalently, the crossing change can be achieved by twisting $K$ along a meridian disc $D$ of a handlebody neighborhood $N$ of the fiber.
+Using geometric properties of fibered knot complements, the problem reduces to the question of whether a power of a Dehn twist on the surface $\partial N$ along he curve $\partial D$, can be written as a single commutator in the mapping class group of the surface.
+A result of Kotschick implies that a product of Dehn twists of the same sign, along a collection of disjoint, homotopically essential curves on an orientable surface cannot be written as a single commutator in the mapping class group of the surface.
+Using this result, we show that the assumption that $K$ is isotopic to $K'$ implies that $\partial D$ bounds a disc in the complement of $K$.
 0.04in